 - c.
 Attached Signs - 1.
-The sign area for an attached on-premise sign shall be the area included within the vertical and horizontal line projection of any logos, letters or other symbols intended to be read

-- 1 - together, composed of the total area of the message and any border, trim or surface upon which the message is displayed.
-There may be several sign areas on the wall of a building depending upon how the sign is displayed. - 2.
+The sign area for an attached on-premise sign shall be the area included within the vertical and horizontal line projection of any logos, letters or other symbols intended to be read together, composed of the total area of the message and any border or trim. - 2.
 Only one side of a double-face or V-type sign structure is used to compute total sign area.
 A V-type sign is a double-faced sign where the interior angle formed by the display does not exceed 60 degrees.